Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 \begin{example}[Two Euclidean balls in dimension $4$] We continue Example~\ref{eg:hypersurfregions} and compute the volume of the intersection of two Euclidean balls in $4$ dimensions, centered at The operator $P_t$ which annihilates $\vol(C_t)$ for small $t$ has order~$3$ and degree~$4$.
 The value of the slices $\vol(C_t)$ are computed for $t \in (0, 5625/10000)$, where $5625/10000$ is the smallest real point in the singular locus of $P_t$.
 Projecting in the reverse order of variables, that is $x_3, x_2, x_1, x_0$, all subsequent ideals of critical points are zero-dimensional.
 Finally, the volume is computed to be

 These are the first $288$ decimal digits of the period.
+This was computed in 2 minutes and 15 seconds.
 The precision of the volume can be decided by the user.
 We can compare this output with a volume computation using the Monte Carlo method.
-With $10^8$ sample points, we get the volume $1.24952304$, which already differs from the exact volume at the $4^{th}$ decimal place. \end{example}
+With $10^8$ sample points, we get the volume $1.24952304$, which already differs from the exact volume at the $4^{\text{th}}$ decimal place. \end{example}

 We can compute volumes of intersections of a range of convex bodies in reasonable time.
 Example~\ref{eg:volumes-many-bodies} shows truncated exact volumes of some convex bodies in dimensions $2$ and $3$, and the (average) computation times.